ilya-lesikov/ilya-lesikov.com/content/_index.md

 Hey, I'm a **DevOps Engineer/SRE**.

-I'm self-taught and my real-world experience may be not that impressive, but don't be so skeptical — I'm better than you might think.
+I'm self-taught and my real-world experience may be not that impressive, but I'm better than you might think.
 My main strength is resilient, scalable, observable infrastructure through extensive but maintainable automation.

 I solve problems and make things easy (not simple).
 No reinventing the wheel.
 No overcomplicating.
 I know the balance between doing it right and quickly.
 Generally "doing it right > quickly" though.
 My code is clean, maintainable and extensible, autotested and documented.
 I have more of a developer mindset, still a seasoned Linux SysAdmin.